 Biosecurity is a sum of norms and procedures defining everything concerning workers’ and environmental protection against an accidental dissemination of biological agents.
 Technologies implemented to insure pathogens containment (filters, protective equipment, etc.) are part of this approach.

 Biosafety includes procedures to avoid pathogens dissemination (including theft, misappropriation or any other malevolent act).

-In an epidemiologic sensible context (SARS, avian influenza, H1N1), biological facilities security is a top-priority.
+In an epidemiologic sensible context, biological facilities security is a top-priority.

 A sum of procedures aiming to insure traceability of all laboratory operations (from the site security and control to operations access on equipment on pathogens) is therefore implemented.
 The purpose is to identify and remove any involuntary error sources.
 This process can contribute to identify malevolent acts.

 In the frame of the G8 global partnership, France offers its assistance as regards biosecurity and biosafety.
-These last years, France led several cooperation projects including in Russia, Georgia and Azerbaijan.
-The reinforcement of biosafety and biosecurity implementation measures embodies an efficient way to struggle against biological proliferation.
+The reinforcement of biosafety and biosecurity implementation measures embodies an efficient way to fight against biological proliferation.